clarkngo/rails-app-build-guide/tests/index.md

-# Test for create action
+# Test for index action

 ## Go to controller spec folder